-“In the absence of better guidance, I do wash my hands,” Heath says.
+“In the absence of better guidance, I do wash my hands,” Heath said.

-Joe Vernachio, CEO of Mountain Hardwear, laughs and calls these guidelines “ludicrous.”
-“It’s completely irrational to think that we should make products that people should have to wash their hands after using,” he says.
+Joe Vernachio, CEO of Mountain Hardwear, laughed and called these guidelines “ludicrous.”
+“It’s completely irrational to think that we should make products that people should have to wash their hands after using,” he said.

 Beyond that, he’s concerned for people who make or handle these tents, like those in his warranty department.
 When Mountain Hardwear staff was discussing how to make their products more sustainable, they asked themselves: Did anyone present want to sleep in a tent treated with flame retardants?
 The answer was unanimously no.

-“These chemicals are not good for anybody and really don’t do much for flame retardancy, so we’re not going to use them,” Vernachio says.
+“These chemicals are not good for anybody and really don’t do much for flame retardancy, so we’re not going to use them,” Vernachio said.

 Around the world, the rules on flame retardants vary, but the number of tent fires remains low.
 Some credit the new synthetic fabrics now ubiquitous in tent construction, which tend to melt away from fire rather than go up in flames like cotton.
 Today’s tents come close to meeting flame-resistant standards—within seconds of the time-based rule—even without the chemical use.
 That’s why the Outdoor Industry Association (OIA), as well as some outdoor companies, aren’t convinced the CPAI-84 standard makes people safer.

-Ditching flame retardants allows manufacturers to apply silicone on both sides, which gives the tents higher tear strength and longer-lasting water repellency, Devon Lambert says.
+Ditching flame retardants allows manufacturers to apply silicone on both sides, which gives the tents higher tear strength and longer-lasting water repellency, Devon Lambert said.